 That ought to make Midgar a completely miserable place, but the first act guides you between heartwarming pockets of humanity.
 There's Aeris' church, lit by a ray of sunlight that's found a way through the metal ceiling.
 There's Tifa's bar, and the bars and shops of Wall Market.
 Final Fantasy 7's NPCs tend to bark their deepest frustrations, hopes and dreams at you whenever you try to talk to them.
 It seems silly initially, but as you explore those blunt statements collectively create an impression of Midgar's citizens.
 They're suffering, but they're plucky, and mostly keen to make the best of a bad deal.

-There's huge appetite out there for a Final Fantasy 7 remake, no doubt encouraged by luscious fan service projects like Advent Children.
-I'd settle for a version that rescued the original background art, cruelly down-rezzed to run on a Playstation 1.
+I'd settle for a remake that rescued the original background art, cruelly down-rezzed to run on a Playstation 1.
 The static pre-rendered backgrounds are old-fashioned, but they give us a curated tour of Midgar.
 Shots pan down from rooftop to street-level.
 Sometimes the camera is hung high, amid the cables.
 They allowed old hardware to show ambitious scenes, like the battle for sector seven's vast supporting pillar, but they're also a series of postcards that imply greater scale and detail than a huge interactive 3D model might.
 A movable camera gives you the freedom to find flaws.
 Better that Midgar's streets remain preserved in those memorable freeze-frames forever, as gross and evocative as the day they first graced my old CRT monitor.